dilawar/ncbs/handbook/student_handbook.markdown

 submitted by email to the Hostel by April 15 each year.
 Allotment of rooms is announced in July.

-**Eligibility and priority of allotment:** Students whose continue for more than one year beyond the standard tenure will not be eligible for hostel accommodation unless recommended by Head Academics.
+## Eligibility and priority of allotment
+ Students whose continue for
+more than one year beyond the standard tenure will not be eligible for hostel accommodation unless recommended by Head Academics.
 Students who continue on Bridging Appointments after thesis submission are not